josephmure/otshapley/README.md

 ## TODO list

-- Add a new method for a Q2 test of the built Kriging model.
+- Implement all the indices
+	- Total order Sobol
 - Create few unitest functions
-	- On Ishigami
+	-
-	- On additive Gaussian model
+	- On additive Gaussian model with correlation
-	- Test for each estimators